-We compared children from five non-Western rural communities - Kenya, Fiji, Grenada, Saint Lucia and Peru - to children from two Western urban and rural communities respectively in the US (Atlanta) and Canada (Nova Scotia).
+We compared children from five non-Western rural communities-Kenya, Fiji, Grenada, Saint Lucia, and Peru-to children from two Western urban and rural communities, respectively, in the United States (Atlanta) and Canada (Nova Scotia).
 In all studies, a simplified and shorter version of the classic mirror mark paradigm was used with similar materials and props.
 The rationale for the simplified version was to ensure procedural homogeneity across field sites and to eliminate linguistic barriers.
 Children were recruited for participation either through preschools or local community groups.
 After obtaining consent, children visited the testing location: a quiet room in a house, an isolated outdoor area, or a laboratory.
-In Kenya, Peru, Fiji, and Grenada testing was conducted in a quiet room in a house and an isolated quiet outdoor area.
-However, in the US, Canada and Saint Lucia, the testing was done either in a quiet room in a house (daycare) or a laboratory.
+In Kenya, Peru, Fiji, and Grenada, testing was conducted in a quiet room in a house and an isolated quiet outdoor area.
+However, in the United States, Canada, and Saint Lucia, the testing was done either in a quiet room in a house (daycare) or a laboratory.
 Significant effort was taken to ensure that the testing locations were quiet and devoid of visual distractions.

-Two adult experimenters and the child were present during the majority of the testing, however, at times in Kenya, Canada, and the US, one parent and one sibling were present but remained behind and to the side (out of view) of the child.
+Two adult experimenters and the child were present during the majority of the testing, however at times in Kenya, Canada, and the United States, one parent and one sibling were present but remained behind and to the side (out of view) of the child.
 The primary experimenter (E1) was a North American female adult.
-In Kenya, Fiji and Canada, she lived in the community and was familiar with the children.
-In the US, Grenada and Peru, E1 was a short time visitor and stranger to the child.
+In Kenya, Fiji, and Canada, she lived in the community and was familiar with the children.
+In the United States, Grenada, and Peru, E1 was a short-time visitor and stranger to the child.
 She conducted the testing in either the native language of the child or the dominant language of the preschool.
 At all non-Western locations, a second experimenter (E2) from the local community assisted with the protocol and video recording.

-A video camera (small digital Canon) was placed 3-4 meters away, above and behind E1 who faced the child.
-A one-minute pre-test phase was conducted whereby E1 engaged playfully with the child, 'tickling' the child, tapping the 'tummy', shoulders, and forehead lightly.
-As she tapped the head of the child, she surreptitiously placed a yellow "post-it" mark (approximately 5 x 4 cm) on the child's forehead at the hairline.
-"Post-it" marks at the hairline were used to control for any feedback that could lead the child to touch his or her face independent of self-recognition proper (Nielsen, Suddendorf, & Slaughter, 2006).
-Typically marking is done with rouge, however many studies report using stickers as a successful substitution (Nielsen & Dissanayake, 2003; Nielsen, et al., 2006; Daniel Povinelli, Landau, & Perilloux, 1996; Skouteris, Spatero, & Lazaridis, 2006; Suddendorf, Simcock, & Nielsen, 2007).
-A pre-test phase followed the mark placement in which E1 engaged with the child for 15-30 seconds, checking that he did not notice that something was placed on his forehead.
-Any participant touching or removing the mark during pre-test was not included in the final sample.
+A video camera (small digital Canon) was placed 3 to 4 meters away, above and behind E1 who faced the child.
+A 1-minute pretest phase was conducted whereby E1 engaged playfully with the child, "tickling" the child and tapping the "tummy," shoulders, and forehead lightly.
+As she tapped the head of the child, she surreptitiously placed a yellow "post-it" mark (approximately $5 \times 4$ cm) on the child's forehead at the hairline.
+"Post-it" marks at the hairline were used to control for any feedback that could lead the child to touch his or her face independent of self-recognition proper (Nielsen et al., 2006).
+Typically, marking is done with rouge, however many studies report using stickers as a successful substitution (Nielsen & Dissanayake, 2003; Nielsen et al., 2006; Povinelli, Landau, & Perilloux, 1996; Skouteris, Spatero, & Lazaridis, 2006; Suddendorf, Simcock, & Nielsen, 2007).
+A pretest phase followed the mark placement in which E1 engaged with the child for 15 to 30 seconds, checking that he or she did not notice that something was placed on his or her forehead.
+Any participant touching or removing the mark during pretest was not included in the final sample.
 Such occurrences were rare and are reported for each testing location.